Updated 5 Sept 2022

-Give the curved score a couple of flexes and tear it out.
+Give the curved score several light flexes, near the edge, and tear it out.
 Remove the two small triangles.
 Be careful not to bend the unscored metal too much as you're doing this as it may weaken it.

-Take all six formers and peg them together so that they are as nicely aligned as possible.
+Take all 12 formers and peg them together so that they are as nicely aligned as possible.

 Use tape to attach them if you don't have clothes pegs.

-Drill each of the 16 holes through all six formers with a 4mm bit.
-Drill the center hole first, as this is the only one that needs to be reasonably accurate.
-It can help to put a bolt through that first hole to keep the formers from shifting around as you drill.
+Drill each of the 18 holes through all 12 formers with a 4mm bit.
+It can help to put a bolt through the first hole to keep the formers from shifting around as you drill.

 Remove the template and unpeg the formers.

 Place a former with the 24cm line slightly overhanging the edge of the table.
 Place the straight edge on the middle line and bend up to 90 degrees.
-Repeat with all six, with three formers bent shiny side up and three bent shiny side down.
+Repeat with all 12, with 6 formers bent shiny side up and 6 bent shiny side down.